 Q: Do we need to book?

 A: We advise to book to avoid disappointment, but it remains possible to walk in most weekends and during school holidays.
-Check our colour-coded calendar on the right panel: green means you can turn up on the day (but booking is advised for groups), orange means booking is compulsory, red no availabilities.
+Check our colour-coded calendar: green means you can turn up on the day (but booking remains advised and is compulsory for groups), orange means the park is already busy but there may be some spaces left on request, red no availability.
 Booking is quick and easy using our on-line booking form.

 Q: What is the weight limit?

 A: Maximum weight is 120 kg (19 stones).
-There are lower limits for the kids courses: 40kg for the Tamariki and Bambino Courses and 70kg for the Kiwikiwi Course.
+There are lower limits for the kids courses: 40kg for the Possum and Pūkeko, 70kg for Makimaki and Kiwikiwi.
 We provide different sizes of harnesses and full-body or chest-harness are also available to ensure everybody is safe and comfy.

 Q: What do I need to wear?